three-kings-code/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can proved the auto approve flag `terraform apply --auto-approve`

+If there are issue when applying you will need to check the documentation eg. Check to see if there are any naming conventions you need to adhere to

 #### Terraform Destroy

 `terafrom destroy`